kotlinguistics/IPA-Transcribers/README.md

 ## How To Install

-First, add the jitpack repository if youhaven't already:
+First, add the jitpack repository if you haven't already:

 `gradle`
 ``` gradle